Organize digital assets at scale with taxonomies in Kontent.ai

 A good taxonomy takes the guessing game out of the search, allowing an asset to be discovered from more than one entry point or perspective.
 It also helps govern how assets should and shouldn’t be used.

-Filtering by “uncategorized” allows you to easily tidy up the library too.
+Filtering assets by “uncategorized” allows you to easily tidy up the library too.
 Quickly spot the assets that may have been overlooked and assign them to the right group.
+Not every asset needs to be categorized, but too many uncategorized assets can point to inefficiencies in your operations and may hide opportunities for reuse.

-Don’t let your hidden gem assets languish in your library.
-To keep assets findable and usable, make sure everyone understands what taxonomies are and how to use them.
-If you’re interested in getting started with advanced asset management in Kontent, schedule a personalized demo with one of our content experts.
+Don’t let valuable assets sit unused.
+To keep your library efficient and searchable, ensure your team understands how taxonomies work and why they matter.
+If you’re interested in how Kontent.ai can support your advanced content operations including asset management, schedule a personalized demo with one of our content experts.